 Everywhere you look in Dominga Sotomayor’s “Too Late to Die Young,” there’s work being done in the rural part of Chile just removed from Santiago where the writer/director sets up her camera.
 Men can be seen sanding wood or clearing brush while women scrub clothes in the nearby stream, all in preparation for construction of an artist commune away from the bustle of the big cities during the early 1990s when military occupation over the country gave way to democracy.
 But as far as Sotomayor’s drama’s concerned, the most radical development seems to be happening within a young woman named Sofia (Demian Hernández).
-Wandering around the village quite physically taking shape around her, Sofia cautiously opens herself up to taking it all, a sense of discovery that the filmmaker conveys so acutely that she’s found no matter where in the world she’s shown her arresting third feature since its premiere in Locarno, followed by bows at Toronto, New York, London and now AFI Fest in Los Angeles, it’s been felt deeply and specifically by audiences.
+Wandering around the village quite physically taking shape around her, Sofia cautiously opens herself up to taking it all, a sense of discovery that the filmmaker conveys so acutely that she’s found no matter where in the world she’s shown her arresting third feature since its premiere in Locarno, followed by bows at Toronto, New York, London and at AFI Fest in Los Angeles, it’s been felt deeply and specifically by audiences.

 “Even though films usually come from very intimate spaces or very personal issues, they’re universal and film doesn’t need to be related to a territory or a specific time,” says Sotomayor.
 “Cinema is the least nationalistic thing we can have and that’s beautiful.”